 with the hope that the past will never be forgotten.

-Title Page For Portrait Album
+Title Pages For Portrait Album

-little bitty size photos to spell out the child's name on the title page.
+If the album is for one child use those little bitty size photos to spell out the child's name on the title page.

 If it is more than one child do the surname instead.

-Use wallet size and cut then into letter shapes and spell out something like "our family".
+If you have thrown away the little bitty pictures, cut wallet size photos into letter shapes and spell out something like "our family".

-combine them with solid color blocks and put a poem in the center.
+Or cut wallets size photos in squares or other quilt shapes and combine them with solid color blocks for a border and put a poem in the center.

 Portraits Page Toppers